Vocabularies

 Used By: Event Entity

-Purpose: Defines all event and fact types used in the archive (birth, marriage, death, occupation, etc.)
+Purpose: Defines all event and fact types used in the archive (birth, marriage, death, immigration, etc.)

 Standard Templates: See Standard Vocabularies - Event Types for the complete default vocabulary with all standard event types.